Abrishges/ticketing/README.md

 can requests inventory data on the sold seats for that event.
 The data from this ticketing service will be used to check sold tickets, inventory, reporting, seller website seat mapping update etc. So putting sold tickets in separate class or table or dto helps for separation of concerns and it makes things simple.
+ - Ticket object contains seat information and customer information.

  ### TicketServiceImp class
-TicketServiceImpl class implementation methods for the given home work.
+TicketServiceImpl class contains implementation methods for the given home work.
 The methods in this class calls other service classes like available seats and seats hold.
 Best available seats search method implementation is also under `AvailableSeatsServiceImpl` which is called by `findAndHoldSeats` method in
 TicketServiceImpl class during seat hold.
 I also create dummy available seats in `AvailableSeatsRepositoryImpl` class that will populate five available seats when the application start